 Average car insurance cost in Colorado

-For auto insurance, Colorado drivers pay an average annual premium of $518 for minimum coverage and $2,016 for full coverage.
-Compared to the nationwide average annual premium of $1,674 for full coverage, Colorado’s rates are higher.
-However, minimum coverage in Colorado is less expensive than the national average of $565 per year.
-Although there may be many factors contributing to Colorado’s higher full coverage rate, one may be the general increasing trend of fatal accidents.
-Since 2011, the number of fatal accidents in Colorado has increased almost yearly, up to 574 incidents in 2021 from about 400 in 2017.
+For auto insurance, Colorado drivers pay an average annual premium of $518 for minimum coverage and $2,016 per year for full coverage, according to 2021 rate data from Quadrant Information Services.
+Compared to the 2021 nationwide average annual premium of $1,674 for full coverage, Colorado’s average rates are 20% higher.
+However, minimum coverage in Colorado is about 8% less than the national average of $565 per year.

-Auto insurance rates are determined using more than a dozen factors, according to the Insurance Information Institute (Triple-I).
-This includes the carrier you choose, make and model of your vehicle, coverages and deductibles, geographic location, age, occupation, marital status, credit-based insurance score and your driving history.
-Your rates will likely be different than the average rates.
+Auto insurance rates are determined using more than a dozen risk-assessment factors.
+In Colorado, these factors include the carrier you choose, make and model of your vehicle, coverage types and deductibles, geographic location including your specific ZIP code, age, occupation, marital status, insurance-based credit score and your driving history.
+Since so many personal factors affect your car insurance rates, your premium will likely be different than the average Colorado car insurance rates.

 How to find the best car insurance in Colorado